Fire safety regulations and tips for landlords

 Fire alarms and carbon monoxide detectors

-As of October 2015 landlords must install working smoke and carbon monoxide alarms in every private rented property in England in order to make homes safer for tenants.
+As of October 2015 all landlords were required to install working smoke and carbon monoxide alarms in every private rented property in England in order to make homes safer for tenants.

 A working smoke alarm must be fitted on all floors of your rental property and carbon monoxide detectors must be fitted in any room with fuel burning appliances (for example a coal fire or wood burning stove) or you could be faced with a £5,000 fine.